-Help if you have children who can't go to a state school because of geographical isolation, disability or special needs.
+A group of payments for parents and carers of children who can't go to a local state school because of geographical isolation, disability or special needs.

-- have a school aged child with disability or a special need that can't be met at a local state school, and
+- they have a disability or other special need that local state schools can’t meet

 Eligibility & payment rates